 There are polar bears at the South Pole.
 Polar bears at the North Pole.
 Polar night and polar day

-polar bears roam the ice sheets and swim in arctic coastal waters.
+Polar bears roam the ice sheets and swim in Arctic coastal waters.
 They have large front feet that are slightly webbed, making them excellent swimmers.
 Polar bears swim on sheets of ice to travel long distances; Sometimes they are found hundreds of kilometers from the coast.

 In nature, polar bears and penguins live on opposite sides from the equator: bears - in the polar regions of the northern hemisphere, penguins - in the waters of Antarctica, off the coast of New Zealand, South America.